random-code-generation/notes-on-coding-practice/README.md

 # Overview

-Content related to coding practice.
+Content related to coding practice with a focus on Python.

 ## Python Lore